There can be dangerous gasses inside shipping containers- here's how to get rid of fumigants gas in imports

 Saturday 8th June 2019

-Here at Dealey Fumigation we have some very highly trained fumigators working together to make sure we keep our standards high, swap useful knowledge and get the details of industry changes out to members.
+Here at Dealey, we have some very highly trained fumigators working together to make sure we keep our standards high, swap useful knowledge and get the details of industry changes out to members.

-There have been some massive changes in the pest control industry recently and fumigation hasn’t been immune.
-The changes to our sector have been fundamental and it turns out we are fairly resilient bunch!
+There have been some massive changes in the pest control industry recently, and fumigation hasn’t been immune.
+The changes to our sector have been fundamental, and it turns out we are a fairly resilient bunch!